tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 ![get apis](./images/kubectl-get-apis.png)

-If you navigate to the root or the API (in a web browser or in postman), you should see the entrypoint of the API:
+If you navigate to the root or the API (in a web browser or in postman), you should see the entrypoint of the API.
+You may need to create a port forwarding on the product inventory component in your canvas:

 ![api entrypoint](./images/api-entrypoint.png)